Michael-Lloyd/rp2040-micromod-ICM-20948-imu/firmware/lib/pico_icm20948/README.md

 # ICM-20948 Library for Raspberry Pi Pico

 This is a C++ library for the ICM-20948 9-axis IMU (accelerometer, gyroscope, magnetometer) designed specifically for use with the Raspberry Pi Pico and the pico-sdk.
-This library is based on the SparkFun ICM-20948 Arduino library but has been modified to work with the Pico's native I2C interface.

 ## Features